 The main hazards identified on the NSW coastline include:

 - Shoreline Recession

 With more than 80% of the State's population living and working along the eastern seaboard, managing coastline hazards is a difficult but essential task.

-Under the NSW State Government framework local councils must undertake coastal hazard studies and develop coastal zone management plans which will then inform land-use planning, development controls and other coastal activities.
+Under the NSW State Government framework local councils must undertake coastal hazard studies and develop coastal zone management plans.
+These inform land-use planning, development controls and other coastal activities.

-Accordingly, Council has developed and adopted the Coffs Harbour Coastal Zone Management Plan(PDF, 12MB) which was updated in 2019.
+Accordingly, City of Coffs Harbourhas developed and adopted the Coffs Harbour Coastal Zone Management Plan(PDF, 12MB) which was last updated in 2019.